somya135/Drum-Kit/README.md

 # Drum-Kit
-Allows playing different instruments using button and keyboard.
+A frontend website which allows playing of different instruments using buttons and keyboard.